Let's take a quick tour of Beaver Themer. If you're still not clear on where it works, there are examples plus screenshots in this article.

 These plus signs indicate that you can set field connections to eligible data from another area of your site.
 Field connections pull the content of the field from the particular page or post that's being displayed.

 For example, the following screenshot shows part of a Singular Themer layout, in which the featured image is displayed as the row background, and the title, date, and author's name come from the post that's being displayed, all by means of field connections.
-In other words, no matter which post the Themer layout appears on, it will display the content that's correct for that post.
+In other words, no matter which post the Themer layout appears on, it displays the content from that post.

 Have a look at the layout types in Beaver Themer, their special modules, and where you can use them on your site: